alexcarpenter/alexcarpenter-11ty/src/posts/2020-06-23-react-buttonhtmlattributes.md

 For example, when I created my `<Button />` component, I was defining the `type`, `disabled`, `onClick`, etc. attributes and props types.

-Instead of having to define each of the attributes/props available on button elements, we can extend Reacts `React.ButtonHTMLAttributes<HTMLButtonElement>` on buttons.
+Instead of having to define each of the attributes/props available on button elements, we can extend `React.ButtonHTMLAttributes<HTMLButtonElement>` on buttons.

 ```js/2/3-5
 // Button.tsx